lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.47 Hidden Temple cleared ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

+Frantz is a researcher from the Tower of Knowledge in Straylize temple seeking the "Four Secrets of the World."
+Speak with him while Woodrow has the title **Royal Aura** set to trigger Frantz asking the party for help, due to Woodrow's access to ample funds.
+Once this event starts, you will be able to find the Four Secrets of the World as long as you fulfill the right conditions.

 Full page of boss and other info